-2.1. is capable of carrying out research, aimed at the understanding of physical phenomena and their description in scientific terms;
+2.1. is capable of carrying out research, aimed at understanding of physical phenomena that are potentially usable in applications, or is capable of developing applications of physical phenomena;

-2.2. is capable of analysing a (new) complex physical problem, and to use modelling skills to develop a structured and well-planned research approach;
+2.2. is capable of analysing a (new) complex applied problem, and to use modelling skills to develop a structured and well-planned research approach;

-2.3. is capable of applying his/her specific knowledge and mathematical, experimental, and computer skills to solve physical problems in his/her own and related fields;
+2.3. is capable of applying his/her specific knowledge and mathematical, experimental, and computer skills to solve physical problems in his/her own and related subject areas and fields;